eslint/rfcs/designs/2024-baseline-support/README.md

 This has multiple downsides:

 * While new errors are enforced in the other files, new errors can creep in the ignored files
 * If/when the errors in the ignored files get removed, the user has to remember to re-enable the rule on this file.
-Otherwise new errors can creep in also.
+Otherwise new errors can creep in.

 ## Open Questions